mattetti/macruby_graphics/README.md

 in Java and Python, respectively.
 MRG was created to offer similar functionality using the Ruby programming language.

-The original author of this library is James Reynolds, MacRuby was then called Ruby Cocoa Graphics and was packaged as part of Hotcocoa.
+The original author of this library is James Reynolds, MacRuby Graphics was then called Ruby Cocoa Graphics and was packaged as part of Hotcocoa.
 I made the choice to extract it, add more examples and specs so MacRuby developers could use this library as an addon to their projects without needing HotCocoa.